Malaria Research Team Awarded $2 Million NIH Grant

 February 23, 2012

-The National Institutes of Health (NIH) recently awarded Drexel University College of Medicine a two million dollar grant for a four-year project to investigate molecular pathways targeted by antimalarial pyrazole compounds.
+The National Institutes of Health (NIH) recently awarded Drexel University College of Medicine a $2 million grant for a four-year project to investigate molecular pathways targeted by antimalarial pyrazole compounds.
 These compounds were first discovered by a research team from Drexel.

 Over the last three years, the team's drug discovery and development work has been supported with a one million dollar grant from Medicines for Malaria Venture, a non-profit organization based in Geneva, Switzerland.